Netherworld: Down to Death

 In our Western culture, we have over-spiritualized the concepts of hellfire and final punishment.
 We typically overlook the physical geography of Gehenna in the here and now, too readily ignoring the grave that awaits us all.
 In many church circles, we hear people say, "Hell is an eternal separation from God."
 The scriptures actually never say this.
 In fact, they say quite the opposite.
 David, when he wrote the Psalms, lamented, "If I ascend to heaven, you are there; if I make my bed in Sheol, you are there . . .
 If I say, 'Surely the darkness shall cover me, and the light around me become night,' even the darkness is not dark to you; the night is as bright as the day, for darkness is as light to you" (Ps.
 139:8, 11-12).
 Yes, you read that correctly—God is still present in the darkness of Sheol.
 Even in the older Bible versions, e.g., the King James, mention "hell" at Ps.
 139:8.
 In Revelation, John of Patmos wrote, "They will also drink the wine of God's wrath, poured unmixed into the cup of his anger, and they will be tormented with fire and sulfur in the presence of the holy angels and in the presence of the Lamb.
 The smoke of their torment goes up forever and ever.
 There is no rest day or night . . .
 (Rev. 14:10-11).
 In other words, God's presence is what torments the wicked and the unrighteous, not an eternal separation from him.
 We should not view this "gehenna of fire" as coming from an angry God who delights in sending people to the netherworld for eternity, but prideful evildoers who have always rejected him.
 If certain individuals hate God in the present, then why would they be happy with him in the future—for eternity?
 As Jesus himself warned us, "Truly I tell you, they have received their reward" (Matt.
 6:2).
 Paul also testified, "[They] received in their own persons the due penalty for their error" (Rom.
 1:27).

-Blessed are you, LORD our God, King of the universe, we give you thanks for the night when Christ broke the bonds of death and hell, and rose victorious from the grave.
+Blessed are you, LORD our God, King of the universe, we give you thanks for this night when Jesus broke the bonds of death and hell, and rose victorious from the grave.
 How wonderful and beyond our knowing, is your mercy and steadfast love for us.
-How holy is this night, when wickedness is put to flight, and sin is washed away.
+How wonderful and beyond our knowing is your mercy and loving kindness to us, that to redeem a slave, you gave a Son.
+Indeed, the whole providence of Adam's sin destroyed completely by the death of Christ.
+How holy is this night when wickedness is put to flight, and sin is washed away.
 It restores innocence to the fallen, and joy to those who mourn.
 It casts out pride and hatred, and brings peace and concord.
-How blessed is this night, when earth and heaven are joined and human beings are reconciled to God.
 Amen.

 Charles, R. H., and Joshua Williams, eds.
 The Apocrypha and Pseudepigrapha of the Old Testament.
 Christian Classics Ethereal Library.
 Grand Rapids: Calvin University, 1995. https://www.ccel.org/c/charles/otpseudepig/enoch.